 Wildcats to Hold Series of Winter Baseball Camps in December

-Keith Vorhoff, a former volunteer assistant coach at Southeastern Louisiana University, is in his sixth season as the volunteer assistant coach with the Kentucky baseball program.
+Keith Vorhoff, a former volunteer assistant coach at Southeastern Louisiana University, is in his eighth season as the volunteer assistant coach with the Kentucky baseball program.

-As the volunteer assistant coach for the Wildcats, Vorhoff serves a myriad of roles, including assisting with the pitching staff and development of the catchers, assisting in camp coordinating and video production, organization of practice and class schedules, and assisting in the day-to-day management of the UK baseball program.
+As an assistant coach for the Wildcats, Vorhoff serves a myriad of roles, including assisting with the pitching staff and development of the catchers, assisting in camp coordinating and video production, organization of practice and class schedules, and assisting in the day-to-day management of the UK baseball program.

 The 2012 season marked another historic campaign for Kentucky, which won a school-record 45 games, soared to a No. 1 national ranking for the first time in program history and equaled UK's best ever finishes in the Southeastern Conference and NCAA Tournaments.
 The combination of Maile and Williams were instrumental in UK's success, combining for 15 homers and over 87 RBI, with UK leading the league in pickoffs and allowing the fewest steals in the SEC.